going-blast/going-blast-contracts/README.md

   - [ ] Remove users counter from runes
   - [ ] Remove users counter from auction
   - [ ] Add message to claim lot
+  - [ ] Remove list of harvestable lots from AuctioneerUser

 ToDos:
 - [ ] Add prevRune to Bid Emit Event, so that the frontend can show that someone has switched rune